baseapp/DeepSight-Face-Recognition-SDK/examples/face_db/README.md

+**Introducing FaceDB** - powered by Facebook Research's Search Similarity library, facedb is a binary that runs as a http service.
+It stores embeddings in the millions and allows for searching the closest matching embedding within a second.

+**What does it mean?**

+It means that you can use FaceDB to query a face from a database of Million faces and expect results within a second.
+This allows for highy scalable applications with an extremely easy to use API.

-This example demonstrates usage of FaceDB to query an embedding from a DB.
+This example demonstrates usage of FaceDB to query an embedding from a DB of 50 faces of FIFA celebrities.
 Please go through code to understand FaceDB usage.

 > This example only works in Linux.
 FaceDB is currently not available for Windows.